SAP/cloud-identity-developer-guide/docs/concepts/AuthorizationChecks.md

 ```
 :::

-However, this strategy can lead to performance issues for larger resource sets, such as REST entities, for which thousands of values would need to be checked individually.
+However, this strategy can lead to performance issues for larger entity sets, for which thousands of values would need to be checked individually.

 #### Filtering
-The second option is to filter the resources already in the database query.
-This is more efficient, as it reduces the number of resources fetched from the database to only those that the user is allowed to access.
+The second option is to filter the entities already in the database query.
+This is more efficient, as it reduces the number of entities in application memory to those that the user is allowed to access.
 However, this strategy is non-trivial to implement as it requires traversing the condition tree and translating it into a query language condition.

 In CAP projects, it is implemented out-of-the-box by the libraries to dynamically translate filter conditions imposed by authorization policies to *CQL* conditions.
 For non-CAP projects, we recommend to contact us for assistance with the existing API or discuss a feature request for a standard transformer to the required query format.